neverRare/butter/doc/language/function.md

 ## Scoping of named function

-Named function can act like like [variables](variable_and_assignment.md), although it have special scoping rules.
+Named function can act like like [variables], although it have special scoping rules.

+[variables]: variable_and_assignment.md

 First, there must be no other named function nor variable with the same name on the same scope.
 This is unlike variable where shadowing will be performed.